aurora/iterm2-zmodem/README.md

     /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin

-If the Z-Modem tools are installed in some unusual place, the path can be specified when configuring the triggers using the LRZSZ_PATH envirnment variable, the "Parameters" setting of the trigger has to be modified in this case to become (eg):
+If the Z-Modem tools are installed in some unusual place, the path can be specified when configuring the triggers using the LRZSZ_PATH environment variable, the "Parameters" setting of the trigger has to be modified in this case to become for example:

     Parameters:         LRZSZ_PATH=/opt/lrzsz/bin /usr/local/bin/iterm2-zmodem rz